-Shared hosting servers are shared with other users as well, this provides the opportunity for security breach and if it is successful your team will not have the control to fight back.
+Shared hosting servers are shared with other users as well.
+This provides the opportunity for a security breach.
+If it is successful, your team will not have the control to fight back.
 The experts of the hosting company do establish firewalls, server security applications, and other security programs.
-On a dedicated server, your IT team has full control over the server’s security, and since it is purely dedicated to your organization the chances of catching malware, spyware and other viruses are low.
+On a dedicated server, your IT team has complete control over the server’s security.
+Since it is purely dedicated to your organization, the chances of catching malware, spyware, and other viruses are low.
 So in security dedicated hosting is the clear winner but if you are going for shared hosting then choose a reputable hosting company.

 Scalability and Flexibility

 When it comes to scalability and flexibility, dedicated hosting triumphs over shared hosting.
 Dedicated hosting plans are really flexible and scalable.
-They can be adjusted easily according to traffic influx, storage space requirement, user capacity, and in terms of several software being hosted.
+They can be adjusted easily according to traffic influx, storage space requirement, user capacity, and several software hosted.
 Now, we wouldn’t exactly say that shared hosting plans are non-scalable, but they sure do fall behind in this aspect.

 Sure, even with shared hosting plans you get scalability, but it is not as flawless.
 The maximum flexibility that you get with shared hosting plans, is that you can have your HDD space and size of individual databases increased but you can’t upgrade the CPU power of the shared hosting solution, and neither can you increase the amount of RAM being used.
-This is because shared hosting is a pooled service and other clients are sharing the same server and cloud setup.
+Shared hosting is a pooled service, and other clients share the same server and cloud setup.